cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * Prio3Histogram, Prio3MultihotCountVec: Move the final reduction of the
   intermediate outputs out of the circuit. (\*)

-* IDPF: Add the application context string to key generation end evaluation and bind it to the fixed AES key. (\*)
+* IDPF: Add the application context string to key generation and evaluation and bind it to the fixed AES key. (\*)

 * IDPF: Use XofTurboShake128 for deriving the leaf nodes in order to ensure the